 Naturopathic physicians are primary health care practitioners, whose diverse techniques include modern and traditional, scientific, and empirical methods.
 Naturopathic physicians practice homeopathic medicine, which is reliant on natural remedies, and the use of manipulative techniques and Asian medicine to treat the body.
 These physicians are trained in the healing properties of proper nutrition, botanical medicine, and stress management.
 They treat the patient holistically.

 Licensed naturopathic doctors work as primary care physicians.
 A patient visit usually includes diagnosis, discussion of possible treatments, counseling about lifestyle or nutrition, prescription of natural remedies, or referral to other medical specialists if necessary.
-When appropriate, the ND may also perform treatments in his or her office, such as hydrotherapy.
+When appropriate, they may also perform treatments in their office, such as hydrotherapy.

 Like most physicians, the naturopathic physicians spend the majority of their day seeing patients in a medical office.